Jonathan Toews: Later career, illness, and missed seasons (2017–2024)

 Toews bounced back during the first half of the 2022–23 season with 14 goals and assists for 28 points in 46 appearances.
-However, Toews' health deteriorated midway through the season causing him to miss several weeks.
-He announced on February 19, 2023 that he was still suffering from symptoms of long COVID and Chronic Immune Response Syndrome.
+However, Toews's health deteriorated midway through the season causing him to miss several weeks.
+He announced on February 19, 2023, that he was still suffering from symptoms of long COVID and CIRS.
 He offered no timetable for his return, commenting, "it has reached the point where I had no choice but to step back and concentrate on getting healthy."
+Toews returned to the Blackhawks' lineup after a two-month absence on April 1, against the New Jersey Devils.
+On April 13, Blackhawks general manager Kyle Davidson announced that the team would not re-sign Toews after his contract expired at the end of the season.

+On August 17, 2023, Toews announced he was not retiring from the NHL, but rather sitting out the 2023–24 season to focus on his health.
+Approximately a year and a half later, on March 10, 2025, Toews confirmed in an interview with The Athletic that he intended to return in time for the 2025–26 season, but did not seek a return to the Blackhawks.

+Winnipeg Jets (2025–present)

+On June 20, 2025, the Winnipeg Jets, Toews's hometown team, announced that he would be joining the team for the 2025–26 season on a one-year contract.